Your new puppy

 By taking these precautions, you can create a safe and enjoyable environment for both you and your puppy.
 Remember,puppies are still learning, so accidents can happen.
 Patience and supervision are essential.

-Bringing your puppy home
+Bringing your puppy home - The First Days

-Adjusting to a new home takes time.
-Be patient and observant of your dog's needs.
-Allow them ample opportunities to rest and process their new surroundings.
+Consistency & Patience: Establish routines and stick to them, as dogs thrive on predictability.
+Avoid overstimulating activities that might create anxiety.
+Adjusting to a new home takes time—be patient, observant, and allow them ample opportunities to rest and process their new surroundings.

 Learning to leave your dog alone